As an adult, you brush and floss your teeth regularly because you know it’s essential for healthy gums and teeth. But what about your kids?

 2. Set a good example

-Teach your little one how to brush his teeth by watching you.
+Teach your little one how to brush his or her teeth by watching you.
 Make it a part of your daily routine to do it together!

 - Start by holding the brush at a 45-degree angle

-- Brush your tongue too!
+- Remember to brush your tongue too

-3. Get him involved
+3. Get your kids involved

-4. Use a schedule from your kids dentist
+4. Use a schedule and rewards

 Constantly reinforce that strong, healthy teeth are important for beautiful smiles and powerful chompers!

 6. Entertain and amuse